Mount Alvernia College Community Garden

 Queensland | Urban

-To implement the project, an independent arborist was engaged to investigate the existing site conditions such as soil and weather conditions, infrastructure and services, water availability and existing trees in the area to inform tree species selection for the suburb.
+An independent arborist was engaged to investigate the existing site conditions such as soil and weather conditions, infrastructure and services, water availability and existing trees in the area to inform tree species selection for the suburb.

 These investigations and the appropriately selected tree species for the suburb will ensure the healthy development and longevity of the City’s leafy canopy.

 The Program focuses on tree planting within the City’s suburban streetscapes, including:

 The Leafy City Program forms part of the City’s Capital Works Program with funding allocated from 2015/16 through to 2021/22.
 Funding of $500,000 has been allocated per financial year for the planting and establishment of approximately 1,000 trees per year.